Acas Early Conciliation Solicitors

 - Expiry of limitation period: 19 September

-Once early conciliation has ended, if there is less than 1 month to go of the limitation period, you will have 1 month after Day B to make an employment tribunal claim.
+If early conciliation ends after the limitation period has expired, you will have 1 month after Day B to make an employment tribunal claim.

 If early conciliation is started after the limitation period has expired any subsequent employment tribunal claim will be out of time.
 On this basis, a Respondent may well refuse to engage with the early conciliation process.